martibosch/pylandstats/docs/src/landscape.rst

 List of implemented metrics
 ---------------------------

-The metrics of PyLandStats `are computed according to its definitions in FRAGSTATS <https://github.com/martibosch/pylandstats-notebooks/blob/master/notebooks/A01-fragstats-metrics-comparison.ipynb>`_.
+The metrics of PyLandStats `are computed according to their definitions in FRAGSTATS <https://github.com/martibosch/pylandstats-notebooks/blob/master/notebooks/A01-fragstats-metrics-comparison.ipynb>`_.

 The notation for the metrics below is as follows: